ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 /// [7.9.1]: https://zips.z.cash/protocol/protocol.pdf#zip214fundingstreams
 pub const FUNDING_STREAM_RECEIVER_DENOMINATOR: u64 = 100;

-/// Height intervals for funding streams on each network. pub enum FundingStreamsHeightIntervals {
-    /// For the Mainnet
-    Mainnet,
-    /// For the Testnet
-    Testnet,
-}

 /// Start and end Heights for funding streams
 /// as described in [protocol specification §7.9.1][7.9.1].
 ///